Development of a space-based economy, space settlement, and space news

 Presentations on specific topics related to the development of a space-based economy and settling in space are:

 Biosphere 2 was constructed as a demonstration/test site for prototyping sealed life support systems to support future space colonization, and to better model how earth’s ecosystems work.
 8 people were sealed in the 3.14 acre facility for 2 years starting in 1991.
 It holds the record as the world’s largest and longest-running closed environment test.
 The facility is still there and open to the public, although it is no longer sealed.
 The presentation Biosphere 2: A space settlement prototype 30 years ahead of its time (pdf) offers a retrospective on its unique contributions to understanding the complexities of sustaining life outside earth.
 The presentation was to the AIAA (American Institute of Aeronautics and Astronautics) Annual Technical Symposium (Houston), October 24, 2020.
-There also a video of the AIAA Biosphere 2 presentation on the Houston AIAA site.
+There is a 30 minute YouTube video of the presentation.
+There also a video of the AIAA Biosphere 2 presentation on the Houston AIAA site, but security software often flags that site as unsafe, so it is best to view the YouTube version.

 Lunar gateway orbit options